Undergraduate Research Training Initiative for Student Enhancement (U-RISE) (T34)

 The individual to be trained must be a citizen or a noncitizen national of the United States or have been lawfully admitted for permanent residence at the time of appointment.
 Additional details on citizenship, training period, and aggregate duration of support are available in the NIH Grants Policy Statement.
 Trainees should be research-oriented individuals enrolled in a major leading to a baccalaureate degree in a STEM discipline that will prepare the trainee for a biomedical, research-focused higher degree program (e.g., Ph.D. or M.D./Ph.D.).

-All trainees are required to pursue their research training full time as specified by the sponsoring institution in accordance with its own policies.
+All trainees are required to pursue their research training full time as specified by the sponsoring organization in accordance with its own policies.
 Trainees are typically provided full-time support for two to three years of undergraduate studies.
 Use of training grant support in the final three years of undergraduate research training is strongly encouraged to allow for the participation in research, training, mentoring, professional development, and cohort-building activities that will prepare the trainees to successfully transition into a biomedical, research-focused higher degree program.

-Information for Applicant Institutions
+Information for Applicant Organizations

 Applicants are strongly encouraged to read the NOFO (including Related Notices in the Overview Section), Answers to Frequently Asked Questions, and consult NIGMS staff to discuss eligibility and application requirements prior to submission.
 When submitting an application, it's important to follow all instructions and avoid issues that lead to noncompliance and withdrawal prior to review.
 NIGMS does not require applications requesting $500,000 or more in direct costs for any year to contact staff to obtain agreement that the IC will accept the application.